 Although the Oakmulgee boasts the greatest concentration of these birds in the state, Red-cockaded Woodpeckers are comparatively rare even here – only several hundred birds scattered over tens of thousands of acres of forest.
 The birds are much in evidence along FS 745, perhaps the most reliable place in the Oakmulgee to see the birds.
 Increase your likelihood of success by arriving at the appropriate Red0cockaded Woodpecker habitat in the very early morning – preferably within 45 minutes of dawn – or in the late afternoon, as dusk approaches, as those are the times when the birds are most likely to be seen in the stand of trees containing the cavity trees.
 Their breeding season extends from March through late May or early June in Alabama.
 During this period the adult birds are tending the nest or feeding their young, and they spend large portions of their days at or in close proximity to the trees containing active nests.
 This is the ideal time to get lingering views of this rare species.

 Spring and fall are surprisingly rich for migratory songbirds, and the Oakmulgee’s list of breeding species is impressive.
 Even more so, though, is the sheer abundance of many of these breeders.
 The piney woods teem with Pine Warblers, Eastern Bluebirds, and Brown-headed Nuthatches.
 Bachman’s Sparrows sing their plaintive songs from the floor of the same pine woods that house Red-cockaded Woodpeckers.
 There are numerous Prairie Warblers, Chipping Sparrows, and Yellow-breasted Chats in the same areas in the warm months.
-Summer Tanagers, Great Crested Flycatchers, Eastern Wood Pewees, Blue Grosbeaks, Blue-gray Gnatcatchers, and Orchard Orioles are common throughout the forest.
+Summer Tanagers, Great Crested Flycatchers, Eastern Wood Pewees, Blue Grosbeaks, Blue-gray Gnatcatchers, and Orchard Orioles are common throughout the forest, as are Indigo Buntings.
 Eastern Screech-Owls occasionally occupy abandoned cavities; look for them at dawn and dusk, when Chuck-will’s-widows appear in clearings, glades and at the shoulders of the roadways.
 Field Sparrows, White-eyed Vireos and Catbirds abound in the edges and tangles in the warm months, and Ruby-crowned Kinglets are present in the same areas in winter.
 Hooded, Kentucky, and Worm-eating Warblers; Wood Thrushes, and a few Black-and-white Warblers are present in mixed woods, where all the (other) woodpeckers of Alabama may be found.
 There are numerous creeks, seeps, swamps, and bogs in the forest, and Northern Parulas, Yellow-throated Warblers, Yellow-billed Cuckoos, Prothonotary Warblers, Louisiana Waterthrushes, Acadian Flycatchers, American Redstarts, Barred Owls, and even a few Swainson’s Warblers may be found in or near the wet areas.
 Look for Wood Ducks, Hooded Mergansers, and occasionally other marsh ducks, particularly in winter, though Blue-winged Teal are sometimes seen here in migration.

 Common raptors are Red-tailed, Red-shouldered, Cooper’s, Broad-winged (spring to fall), and Sharp-shinned (fall to spring) hawks, with a few American Kestrels in the cooler seasons.
 Great Horned Owls are relatively well-represented here, as well.